Pregnant? What can I do?

 If you decide to continue the pregnancy but reliquish care of the child, then the ante natal services will contact the Social Work team, and a worker will support and take you through the options available to you and your child.

-If you decide to have a TOP (abortion) you will be supported by the NHS to do this in a non judgemental way in confidence.
+If you decide to have an abortion you will be supported by the NHS to do this in a non judgemental way in confidence.
 If you are at risk for any reason (Child protection), other professionals may need to get involved, but you will be consulted at all times.

 Appointment for a termination of a pregnancy.